-Rocky Mountain Deaf School have a brief video discussion how important it is and what you can do to have a great connection and promote language development with baby, toddler and young kids.
+Rocky Mountain Deaf School has a brief video discussion on how important it is and what you can do to have a great connection and promote language development with babies, toddlers, and young kids.

-Bedtime for any young kids can be a stressful time of the day.
+Bedtime for any young kid can be a stressful time of the day.

 Here are my tips for establishing a bedtime routine for CODA (deaf too) children: